JoshuaManton/sif/README.md

     print("Hello, World!\n");
 }
 ```
-5. Run `bin/sif.exe run my_program.sif`
+5. Run `sif.exe run my_program.sif`

 ## Demo

 The following is a demo program showing off many of the features of sif.
+You can find the source file at `examples/demo/main.sif`.

 ```odin
 #include "core:basic.sif"